Yankees vs. Rockies Player Props Betting Odds

-Player prop bet options for Gleyber Torres, Ryan McMahon and others are listed when the New York Yankees visit the Colorado Rockies at Coors Field on Saturday (first pitch at 8:10 PM ET).
+Player props can be found for Gleyber Torres and Ryan McMahon, among others, when the New York Yankees visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!